-(1) Reflects a pro-rata payment of the executive's target annual bonus for 2010, based on the portion of the year elapsed prior to termination.

-- (2) Reflects a severance payment equal to the product of one times the executive's base salary in effect as of the date of termination, or 2.5 times, in the event of a change in control, the sum of (1) the executive's base salary in effect as of the date of termination, and (2) the greater of the average of the annual bonuses earned by the executive for the two fiscal years, or his target bonus for the year in which the date of termination occurs. - (3) Reflects the cost of providing continued health and welfare benefits to the executive after his date of termination of employment.
+- (1) Reflects a pro-rata payment of the executive's target annual bonus for 2011, based on the portion of the year elapsed prior to termination. - (2) Reflects a severance payment equal to the product of one times the executive's base salary in effect as of the date of termination, or 2.5 times, in the event of a change in control, the sum of (1) the executive's base salary in effect as of the date of termination, and (2) the greater of the average of the annual bonuses earned by the executive for the two fiscal years, or his target bonus for the year in which the date of termination occurs. - (3) Reflects the cost of providing continued health and welfare benefits to the executive after his date of termination of employment.
 The company will pay the excess of the COBRA cost of such coverage over the amount that the executive would have had to pay for such coverage if he had remained employed and paid the active employee rate.
-The company's obligations to provide health and welfare benefits cease in the event the executive participates in another employer sponsored plan or when the COBRA benefit expires (18 months from qualifying event). - (4) Represents the fair market value of restricted shares that would become fully vested upon termination (each based on closing market price of our common stock as of December 31, 2010 (\$30.00)). - (5) Employment agreements in effect on December 31, 2010 with all of the named executive officers (except Mr. Stelly, whose August 2010 employment agreement eliminated any gross up provision) provided that the company would reimburse the executive for any 280G excise taxes that would be imposed on the executive and any income and excise taxes that would be payable by the executive as a result of any reimbursement for 280G excise taxes, provided that the net after-tax benefit to the executive was at least \$50,000 as compared with the net after-tax proceeds to the executive of a "cut-back" to the extent necessary to avoid imposition of the 280G excise tax.
+The company's obligations to provide health and welfare benefits cease in the event the executive participates in another employer sponsored plan or when the COBRA benefit expires (18 months from qualifying event). - (4) Represents the fair market value of restricted shares that would become fully vested upon termination (each based on closing market price of our common stock as of December 30, 2011 (\$12.83)). - (5) Mr. November's employment agreement provides that the company will reimburse him for any 280G excise taxes are imposed on him and any income and excise taxes that would be payable by him as a result of any reimbursement for 280G excise taxes, provided that the net after-tax benefit to him is at least \$50,000 as compared with the net after-tax proceeds to him of a "cut-back" to the extent necessary to avoid imposition of the 280G excise tax.
 The calculation of the estimated 280G gross-up payment is based upon a 280G excise tax rate of 20%, a 35% federal income tax rate, a 6% state income tax rate, and a 1.45% Medicare tax rate.
-On January 1, 2011, all named executive officers (other than Mr. November) entered into amended and restated employment agreements that, like Mr. Stelly's agreement, removed these gross up provisions.
 Mr. November's gross up will be removed upon the amendment or renewal of his employment agreement.